siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

    M \ddot q = F_{ext} + p

 where :
- - :math:`q` is the state vector, here of size 1 : the height of the center of the ball.
+ - :math:`q` is the state vector, here of size 1.
+The only coordinate corresponds to the height of the center of the ball.
- - :math:`M` is the time invariant mass matrix, here of size 1x1.
+ - :math:`M` is the time invariant mass matrix, here of size 1 * 1.
  - :math:`F_{ext}` are the external forces, here the gravity.
  - :math:`p` is the reaction force due to the nonsmooth interaction with the floor.